Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 Hours: 10 a.m. to 5 p.m.

-Tickets: Admission is $15, tax included, per adult.
-Seniors, students and youth are $12 per person, tax included.
-Tickets will be available soon.
+Tickets: Admission is $12, tax included, per person.
 Children five and under are free.
 Indigenous persons are free with valid ID.
 Season pass holders get free admission.
-Educators get free admission with Valid ID.
+Ontario educators get free admission with Valid ID.

 Contact reservationshhp@ontario.ca about admission rates for education programs.